AICPA Scholarship for Minority Accounting Students

 A national scholarship program for high achieving college students of African American, Asian/Pacific Islander or Hispanic descent interested in pursuing careers in the insurance and financial services industry.

 Deadline: May 2, 2014

 For further information, please visit http://www.act.org/massmutual/.

 Minorities in Government Finance

-The Minorities in Government Finance Scholarship is available for award to an upper-division undergraduate or graduate student of public administration, (governmental) accounting, finance, political science, economics, or business administration (with a specific focus on government or nonprofit management).
+The Minorities in Government Finance Scholarship is available for award to an upper-division undergraduate or graduate student enrolled in a course of study for a career in state and local government finance.